NHS faces ‘unparalleled’ disruption as junior doctors begin four-day strike

 “I think we need all parties in this dispute to be open to negotiation and open to compromise and just to start talking to put strikes on pause.”

-But the BMA warned that unless the Government entered talks it would “reserve the right” to conduct more strikes.
+But the BMA warned that unless the Government enters talks it will “reserve the right” to stage more strikes.

-Dr Vivek Trivedi, co-chairman of the British Medical Association’s junior doctors’ committee, told the PA news agency: “Strikes are by nature designed to be disruptive, to put pressure on the Government to come to the table to ultimately work towards an end to this dispute.
+Dr Vivek Trivedi, co-chairman of the BMA’s junior doctors committee, told the PA news agency: “Strikes are by nature designed to be disruptive, to put pressure on the Government to come to the table to ultimately work towards an end to this dispute.

 “Where we go forward is, of course, reserving the right for further industrial action if the Government doesn’t negotiate with us, but that’s all we want them to do.